okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 Email templates use common and unique Velocity VTL variables.
 Variables that are to be interpolated in the content of the template are preceded by a dollar sign.
 Dot notation is used to reference sub-objects.

-For example, reference the first name of a user by using `$user.profile.firstName`.
+For example, reference the first name of a user by using `${user.profile.firstName}`.

 See [Velocity Templating Language](https://help.okta.com/okta_help.htm?type=oie&id=ext-velocity-variables) for available template variables.

 ## Use all User Profile attributes

 You can reference any Okta User Profile attribute in your email templates.
-The reference notation is `$user.profile.attributeName`, where `attributeName` is an attribute from the Okta User Profile.
-For example, use `$user.profile.displayName` to reference the User Profile `displayName` attribute.
+The reference notation is `${user.profile.attributeName}`, where `attributeName` is an attribute from the Okta User Profile.
+For example, use `${user.profile.displayName}` to reference the User Profile `displayName` attribute.

 Other examples include: